thebravoman/software_engineering_2015/hm_count_words/description.md

 	- keyword
 	- literal
 	- enum
-	- and also any other combitation of symbols that follow the rules for identifier in the given language
+	- and also any other combination of symbols that follow the rules for identifier in the given language
-	- is not a digit in eighter binary, decimal or hex format
+	- is not a digit in binary, decimal or hex format

 Examples for words:
  - i is a word understood as i